frostime/sy-bookmark-plus/README.md

 * Create a new bookmark group
 * Select Dynamic Group and Attribute Rule
 * Fill in `bookmark` or `bookmark=<bookmark name>` in the attribute rule

+### Can I modify the display title of bookmark items?

+* Simply add block `name` attribute to blocks.
+* When bookmark items are displayed, if a `name` is available, it will be displayed first.
+Otherwise, the `content` of the block will be displayed.